BITRY/WT95_Binance_bot_python_api_GUI_self_or_together_multi_coin_multifunctions_trader_Tools/README.md

 Human Mode  ( with using speizifed setting as simple set auto stoploss ) Mixed Mode

-see pic there are much options how to use that multitool
+See pic there are much options how to use that multitool

 You can Run may up 10+ Coin`s parallel ...
 Pay Attention isnt optimal with api calls (Rater-Limit)!!
 So if you reach Rater-Limit Bot can stop and you lose ALL!!!